LucasDelfino92/morrowindsharp/main.md

 [**MWSE Config**](https://github.com/Sigourn/morrowind-sharp/blob/master/MWSE%20Config.7z)
 Includes **Mod Config** tweaks for the following mods, as well as additional edits not available through the in-game menu.
 - BAIN options to install:
   - [X] 00 All in One: recommended option.
-Includes all configuration options, minus the last one.
+Includes all configuration options.

 > ℹ️ This file includes configuration for mods not present in this guide.